Pokémon 3: The Movie: Critical response

-The review aggregator website Rotten Tomatoes reported that 21% of critics have given the film a positive review based on 57 reviews, with an average rating of 4.01/10.
-The website's critics consensus reads, "Critics say that the third Pokemon movie has a better plot than its two predecessors.
+The review aggregator website Rotten Tomatoes reported that 20% of critics have given the film a positive review based on 55 reviews, with an average rating of 4.01/10.
+The website's critics consensus reads, "Critics say that the third Pokémon movie has a better plot than its two predecessors.
 This is not enough, however, to recommend it to those not already fans of the franchise."
 On Metacritic, the film has a weighted average score of 22 out of 100 based on 18 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Soundtrack

-Pokémon 3: The Ultimate Soundtrack is the soundtrack to the third series and the movie, It was released on April 3, 2001 by Koch Records on Audio CD and Compact Cassette.
+Pokémon 3: The Ultimate Soundtrack is the soundtrack to the third series and the movie, It was released on April 3, 2001, by Koch Records on Audio CD and Compact Cassette.
 Many of the songs were featured on the album Totally Pokémon but as that was not released outside of North America and Australia, this soundtrack encouraged European fans to own the music.
 In Australia, some copies of the CD were released with a bonus disc of the musical score album for Pokémon: The Movie 2000 (which was also released as a separate disc worldwide).
 The Japanese and English-language editions contained different tracks.
 Shinji Miyazaki wrote the original film score, while Ralph Schuckett composed the score for the International and Japanese DVD releases.

 The second track, "To Know the Unknown", was performed by girl group Innosense.
 Tracks 13 to 15 were karaoke versions.
 The album also features two Pokémon videos, the Pokérap and a scene from the film, which are accessible upon insertion of the disc into a computer.